THE INFILTRATED EYE

 Don't worry if you are unable to locate any of these particular pens.
 Bring what you can, as long as it's in working condition and if there are snags we'll resolve them together in class.
 You really just need to be able to make some lines on paper.

-Artist & Craftsman Supply, Meininger, Dick Blick, Michael's, and sometimes at the office supply stores as well.
-I recommend that, whatever pen you select, it states somewhere on the packaging or on the pen itself, that its ink is waterproof or, at least, water resistant.
+Pens like these that I am posting images of, are typically available at stores like Artist & Craftsman Supply, An Artful Touch, Meininger, Dick Blick, Michael's, and sometimes at the office supply stores as well.
+I recommend that, whatever pen you select, it states somewhere on the packaging or on the pen itself, that its ink is water resistant and pigment based, not dye based.

 Sketchbooks: